DTMcrae/QDSTeam25/README.md

 <!-- CONTACT -->
 ## Contact

+- Your Name - email@example.com
+- Your Name - email@example.com
-- Your Name - email@example.com - 3rd term CST
+- Your Name - email@example.com
-- Your Name - email@example.com - 3rd term CST
+- Your Name - email@example.com
-- Your Name - email@example.com - 3rd term CST
+- Your Name - email@example.com

 <p align="right">(<a href="#readme-top">back to top</a>)</p>